mossy2100/ecmascript/base4and32literals.md

 ## Quaternary (base 4)

 Quaternary integer literals are introduced here for several reasons:
-* for the sake of completeness
+* for the sake of completeness; along with triacontakaidecimal, we will then have a syntax for integer literals that use from 1-5 bits per digit
-* to support the development of programs related to genetics, Hilbert curves, 2B1Q data transmission line codes, and other potential uses
+* to support the development of programs related to genetics, Hilbert curves, 2B1Q (two binary, one quaternary) data transmission line codes, and other potential uses
 * to see what kinds of interesting things creative programmers and engineers use them for
 * to be a point of difference for EcmaScript